ZygyGames/slate/source/index.html.md

 `GET https://maxactivity.com/api/v1/events/:id`

-This event must be accessible from the current user, meaning the event must belong to them or one of their downlines.
+This event must be accessible from the current user, meaning the event must belong to them,  one of their downlines, or their trainer.

 > Example request